enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/component-with-ts-enact/index.md

 ## Conclusion

-Using TypeScript with enact we were able to create a reusable counter component.
-This tutorial introduced you to interface, assertion and different data types of TypeScript.
-Integrating TypeScript with Enact helped us to extend our knowledge in using `kind` and `handle` in developing a reusable component..
+Using TypeScript with Enact we were able to create a reusable counter component.
+Integrating TypeScript with Enact helped us to extend our knowledge in using `kind()` and `handle()` in developing a reusable component.